 It’s a dichotomy.
+A paradox.
 It’s unexplainable and beyond human comprehension.
 But God loves each one of us so much that He numbers the hairs on our head and engraves our name on the palm of His hand.
-He longs for us to walk with Him throughout our day because He treasures our time together.
+He longs for us to take His hand and walk with Him throughout our day because He treasures our time together.

 In Jesus Calling, Sarah Young writes:

 I AM the Creator of heaven and earth.
 Lord of all that is and all that will ever be.
 Although I AM unimaginably vast, I choose to dwell within you, permeating you with My presence.
 Only in the spirit realm could Someone so infinitely great live within someone so very small.
 Be awed by the Power and the Glory of my Spirit within you.

 Worship the Lord and reverence His name, for He is high and lifted up and worthy to be praised.
 But don’t forget that He is as near as your breath.
 He is an up-close-and-personal God who desires an intimate relationship with each of His children.

 God wants to hang out with you because He calls you friend.
 Will you let Him?